-The glue will protect the incision for 3 weeks.
+The glue will protect the incision for approximately 3 weeks.

-If you have persistent sutures, they will be removed in 7 to 14 days.
+If you have persistent sutures, they will be removed at your follow-up visit.

-You may shower 3 days after the operation.
+You may shower 2 days after the operation.
 Make sure someone is with you at your first shower.